 Select a station from the list to view information about the station.

+The contract to operate the North East Line was awarded to SBS Transit in 1999, formerly known as SBS.
 Supposedly to be opened in December 2002, it was delayed due to technical issues with the system.
 The line officially opened on 20 June 2003 with 14 stations from HarbourFront to Punggol.

 Buangkok and Woodleigh stations remained closed as the area around the two stations were relatively undeveloped.